ATTAINING TO ETERNAL LIFE

 Then there are the sixtyfold and thirtyfold who do not receive a resurrection of this quality.

-And we cannot claim the protection offered by the Ninety-first Psalm if we do not live under the shelter of the Most High; do not continue to abide in Christ.
+And we cannot claim the protection offered by Psalm 91 if we do not live under the shelter of the Most High by not continuing to abide in Christ.

 Abiding in Christ